 Sofrito

-Sofrito This post contains affiliate links. is a magical mixture used in Puerto Rican cuisine as a base to many dishes.
+Sofrito is a magical mixture used in Puerto Rican cuisine as a base to many dishes.
 It’s primary purpose is to add flavor but it also helps develop .

-Sofrito This post contains affiliate links. is usually made with a mix of onion, peppers, culantro or cilantro, recao and a few other ingredients.
-It comes together in under 5 minutes and can sit in your fridge for a few weeks and be used as a starter or substitute for onions and garlic in so many dishes.
+Sofrito is usually made with a mix of onion, peppers, culantro or cilantro, recao and a few other ingredients.
+It comes together in under 5 minutes and can sit in your fridge for a week or in the freezer for months and be used as a starter or substitute for onions and garlic in so many dishes.

-You can substitute the sofrito This post contains affiliate links. with 1 minced yellow onion, 1 minced bell pepper, ½ cup minced cilantro, and 4 cloves minced garlic or buy a can of store bought sofrito.
+Make it from scratch, substitute it with 1 minced yellow onion, 1 minced bell pepper, ½ cup minced cilantro, and 4 cloves minced garlic or buy a can of store bought sofrito.

 Traditional Puerto Rican Spices